absolunet/docs-node-ioc/src/docs/06_going-deeper/10_validation/en.md

 Validation is an essential part of any application.
 Strong validator systems were developed over time, some even light enough for browsers, such as `yup`.
-However, one of the strongest validation systems on the market is the popular [`@hapi/joi`](https://hapi.dev/family/joi/) validation package.
+However, one of the strongest validation systems on the market is the popular [`joi`](https://joi.dev/) validation package.
 This package is being used for the `validator` service.

 ## The validator service

-The `validator` service simply exposes the `@hapi/joi` package for direct usage.
+The `validator` service simply exposes the `joi` package for direct usage.

 ```javascript
 const validator = app.make('validator');